danhouldsworth/helloBareMetal/6.Interupts/TASK.md

 PreRead : Read and list all the interupts available for our chip

-1. Enable the interupt for (and diable all others) a pin input.
+1. Enable the interupt for (and disable all others) a pin input.
 Act on it to flash a LED for 1 second.
 2. Repeat but using the Serial Rx UART interupt.